-The Navstar Global Positioning System (GPS) is a constellation of orbiting satellites that provides navigation data to military and civilian users all over the world.
-The system is operated and controlled by the 50th Space Wing, located at Schriever Air Force Base, Colo.
+The Navstar Global Positioning System (GPS) is a constellation of orbiting satellites that provides navigation data to military and civilian users world wide.
+The system is operated and controlled by the 50th Space Wing, located at Schriever Air Force Base, CO.

-GPS satellites orbit the Earth every 12 hr, emitting continuous navigation signals.
+GPS satellites orbit the Earth every 12 hours, emitting continuous navigation signals.
 With the proper equipment, users can receive these signals to calculate time, location, and velocity.
-The signals are so accurate that time can be figured to within a millionth of a second, velocity within a fraction of a mile per hour, and location to within 100 ft.
-Receivers have been developed for use in aircraft, ships, and land vehicles, as well as for hand-carrying.
+The signals are so accurate that time can be figured to within a millionth of a second, velocity within a fraction of a mile per hour, and location to within 100 feet.
+Receivers have been developed for use in aircraft, ships, and land vehicles, and also to hand carry.

-GPS provides 24-hr navigation services including:
+GPS provides 24-hour navigation services including:

-- Extremely accurate, three-dimensional location information (latitude, longitude, and altitude), velocity, and precise time - A worldwide common grid that is easily converted to any local grid - Passive all-weather operations - Continuous real-time information - Support to an unlimited number of users and areas - Support to civilian users at a slightly less accurate level
+- Extremely accurate, three-dimensional location information (latitude, longitude, and altitude), velocity, and precise time - · Worldwide common grid that is easily converted to any local grid - Passive all-weather operations - Continuous real-time information - Support to an unlimited number of users and areas - · Support to civilian users at a slightly less accurate level

-The GPS constellation is designed and operated as a 24-satellite system, consisting of six planes, with a minimum of four satellites per plane.
+The GPS constellation is designed and operated as a 24-satellite system, consisting of six planes with a minimum of four satellites per plane.

 The GPS satellites are placed into nearly 11,000-mile circular orbits.
-While circling the Earth, the systems transmit signals on three different L-band frequencies.
-Their design life is 10 years.
+While circling the Earth, the systems transmit signals on three different L-band frequencies-the satellites have a 10-year design life.